 But you look like a girl (or boy) at work!

 Again from TransEtiquette101- "Do not assume that just because you know us in one way, that we are able to, or choose to, live that way in every other part of our lives.
 Some of us express our gender in different ways in different parts of our lives.
 For example, we may not be able to find work as the gender we truly are.
 Or we may only find peace by living some of the time in a more masculine gender and some of the time as more feminine."
 TO "PASS" *(i e , be read as, or look like) a man, I have to flatten my "female" chest.
 This is done by wearing what is called a "Binder".
-This is exactly what it sounds like.
-It is not safe or healthy to wear one at work and would be dangerous for me (to my ribs, my ability to breathe, and to my ability to sweat properly) to wear one while working out (and I have to "work out" in every one of my jobs).
-The fitness industry expects form-fitting clothes that show off the body, which, combined with my female body, make it hard for me to present as male at work.
-Even when I wear male clothes, and I do often at work!, my body "gives me away".
+This is exactly what it sounds like; it bind my female chest, and it is not safe or healthy to wear at work and would be dangerous for me (to my ribs, my ability to breathe, and to my ability to sweat properly) to wear one while working out (yoga and group fitness both count as working out, sorry yoga gods).
+The fitness industry expects form-fitting clothes that show off the body, which, combined with my female body parts, make it hard for me to present as male at work.
+Even when I wear male clothes to work, my body "gives me away".
 It is one thing for me to walk into a restaurant in a suit and look like a man (ok...really a 14 year old boy, lets be honest), but at work I can not hide my female body.
 It's physically dangerous.
 So, please, pause before you judge, or make any assumptions about transgender people.
 And this is just my situation.
 There are a million other scenarios and reasons why trans* people might present in a variety of ways.

 And remember- gender expression and gender are not the same.
 I could go into a HUGE rant about this, but I wont:( No one, NO ONE, owes it to anyone to look or dress a certain way.
 People can and should present themselves in whatever way they feel most comfortable and confident, and the sooner we understand this the better, for all of us.
 Just because your sex or gender is something, does not mean you have to express anything specific to the world.
-Women don't have to wear dresses.
-Trans*men don't need beards, and non-binary folks don't need to look androgynous.
+We all take it for granted that of course women don't have to wear dresses (duh).
+But just like that much is true, Trans*men also don't need beards, and non-binary folks don't need to look androgynous.
 It's just not how it works.

 But I refer to you as a "she" and you've never corrected me!

 Quoting Transtorah again- "For myself, even though I hate being called “she,” if someone refers to me that way, I might or might not correct them depending on many variables: whether I’m going to have to see them again, how confident I feel, who I’m with, how much backup I have, etc. " I have said this quote almost word for word.
 Sometimes correcting someone who doesn't know means I have to out myself to them AND the 5 other people standing around.
 And that means finding out just how OK those people are with transgender people, with non-binary people, and with gender neutral pronouns.
 And sometimes it means doing this at work- which is incredibly intimidating.
 And potentially dangerous.
-(I rarely do this, because honestly I did it once and had a terrible response and now I am very hesitant to put myself in that position again).
-But I DO want people to get my pronoun right.
-I also want to keep it light and I don't want to be a jerk or annoy anyone.
+But I DO want people to know me, and to use the correct pronoun for me.
+I also want to keep it light and not annoy people.
 I don't mind correcting people, and I absolutely don't mind mistakes, but there's a difference between people who I correct every once in a while because they slip up, and people who "know" but NEVER get it right.
 That type of correction is really hard, especially when they use the wrong pronoun over and over.
 I honestly don't know the right way to correct people sometimes, so then I just stop doing it, because I don't want to make THEM uncomfortable, and then I just leave feeling beat up and deflated.

 If I am in a space where correction is appropriate and safe, I am so grateful when my spouse or kids jump in with a correction- it takes the weight off of me and puts me in a less vulnerable position.
-If you know the pronouns someone is using publicly, you can ask them privately if they are ok with you correcting other people if they overhear mistakes.
+If you know the pronoun(s) someone uses publicly, you can ask them privately if they are ok with you correcting other people if you overhear mistakes.
 I know I, personally, would LOVE to have someone else on my side.

 And remember, not all people are out with their pronouns/gender in all parts of their life (for lots of reasons), so make sure to get their OK first!